Last updated May 2026 · By Nick Hall, CA resident who has navigated the handgun roster and LCI exemption for wheelguns

 Pros

-- At 14.6 oz you genuinely forget it’s there in a pocket holster
+- At 14.6 oz you truly forget it’s there in a pocket holster

 - Hammerless design won’t snag on clothing during a draw